FourthStar/Human-Activity-Dataset/README.md

 output: html_document
 ---

-This dataset is a summary of human activity measurements collected during normal activities.
+This script creates a summary of human activity measurements collected during normal activities.
 The dataset was developed from the "Human Activity Recognition Using Smartphones Dataset" (HAR) from UCI.
 The output of the project is a summary file titled HARSummary.csv.
 The project has developed the following files:

 1. run_analysis.R -- the R script which downloads the original HAR dataset and creates the HARSummary.csv file.
 The run_analysis.R script should be loaded into R or RStudio, and simply executed to produce the HARSummary.csv file.